 We visited in November which is off-season, but if you happen to be visiting from February onwards – well lucky you as we can imagine the farm is buzzing during harvesting season and no doubt you will see the workers hard at it.

 While we won’t give the tour away, we will share the basics of what went on throughout.
-At first we were shown the many different types of peppers grown across the many acres which hold more than 20,000 pepper vine posts.
-Each pepper vine growing from 4m-6m in height, all protected by coconut and banana tree leaves.
+At first, we were shown the many different types of peppers grown across the many acres which hold more than 20,000 pepper vine posts.
+Each pepper vine grows from 4m-6m in height, all protected by coconut and banana tree leaves.

 Red, black, white, big, small and long peppers galore